27 best things to do in Whitby, England

-The bus’s local guides will take you on a really informative trip around Whitby – you can hop on and off the sightseeing tour as many times as you like – whilst you enjoy magnificent seascapes and experience Whitby’s narrow winding streets as the open-top bus climbs steeply up to the impressive ruins and visitor facilities of Whitby Abbey.
+The bus’s local guides will take you on an informative trip around Whitby – you can hop on and off the sightseeing tour as many times as you like – whilst you enjoy magnificent seascapes and experience Whitby’s narrow winding streets as the open-top bus climbs steeply up to the impressive ruins and visitor facilities of Whitby Abbey.

 Whitby is a lovely small town on the North Yorkshire coast it makes for the perfect staycation or if coming from North America Whitby is a place to experience Britain’s fishing, whaling and maritime heritage.
-From its smuggling past when rum and brandy arrived by sea and was smuggled past the watch and taxman into Whitby’s secret tunnels.
+From its smuggling past when rum and brandy arrived by sea and were smuggled past the watch and taxman into Whitby’s secret tunnels.

 An equally important part of Whitby’s history was the whaling industry.
 Between 1750 and 1840 many of Whitby’s inhabitants became rich from this massive trade.
 Captain James Cook studied for his seamen’s apprenticeship in Whitby and became one of the world’s most famous explorers.

 Whitby was founded in around 656 when the Christian King of Northumbria founded the first monastery under the abbess Hilda.
 Known as a fishing port in the middle ages as it was home to the earliest English poet Caedmon who lived up in Whitby Abbey which was then known as Streanaeshealth where he looked after the animals for the Abbess Hilda.

 This monastery was destroyed by the Vikings and it wasn’t until 1078 that another was founded.
 It was around this time that Whitby got its name which came from “white settlement” in old Norse.